Belly Button Infection: Causes And 10 Natural Treatments

 There are many reasons for belly button infections, such as bacterial and fungal infections or dirt.
 Therefore, the treatment for this condition depends on its root cause.
 Check out the infographic below to learn how to treat belly button infections.

 Belly button infections can be bacterial, fungal, diabetic, or due to build-up of dirt and cysts.
 Poor hygiene, belly button piercings, wound, or surgery may increase the chances of getting an infection.
-Coconut oil, warm compress, essential oils, vinegar, and turmeric are a few common ingredients that can help you get some relief from pain and inflammation.
+Coconut oil, warm compress, essential oils, vinegar, and turmeric are a few common ingredients that can help you with inflammation and pain relief.
 Make sure to consult a doctor if the symptoms persist or worsen further.

 Frequently Asked Questions